A guide to TV streaming in Ireland

 Is it illegal to stream TV?

-However, where issues arise is with ‘Android boxes’ and websites that allow you to stream content that you would normally have to pay for, for example sports channels or events, TV programmes that are exclusive to certain channels - like Game of Thrones - or movies that have just been released in the cinema.
+However, it’s illegal to stream content that you’d normally have to pay for, for example sports channels or events, TV programmes that are exclusive to certain channels - like Game of Thrones, or movies that have just been released in the cinema.

 Best superfast broadband deals for streaming

-Virgin Media was named ‘Fastest Home Broadband Provider’ at the 2019 Switcher.ie Broadband Awards and has been awarded Fastest Broadband in Ireland by Ookla for three years running, so if you are looking for superfast broadband, one of their plans might work for you.
+Virgin Media was named ‘Fastest Home Broadband Provider’ at the 2019 Switcher.ie Broadband Awards and has been awarded Fastest Broadband in Ireland by Ookla for three years running, so you may want to start your search here.

-However, if you can’t get Virgin Media’s plans where you live, there are plenty of providers offering plans with speeds of up to 100Mbps, which should be more than enough to guarantee you a reliable streaming experience.
+However, if you can’t get Virgin Media’s plans where you live, there are other providers offering speeds of up to 100Mbps, which should be plenty to ensure a reliable streaming experience.